MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD06_DEMO.md

       using System.ComponentModel.DataAnnotations;
 ```

-4. In the **Person** code window, place the mouse cursor at the end of the **PersonId** property code, press Enter twice, and then type the following code.
+4. In the **Person.cs** code window, place the mouse cursor at the end of the **PersonId** property code, press Enter twice, and then type the following code.

   ```cs
       [DataType(DataType.Text)]